-In general, all Standard Offer Projects are required to obtain a Section 248 – Certificate of Public Good (CPG) from the Vermont Public Utility Commission prior to the start of construction.
-Standard Offer Projects must file a complete Section 248 application with the Vermont Public Utility Commission within one year of signing a Standard Offer Contract.
+In general, all Standard Offer Plants are required to obtain a Section 248 – Certificate of Public Good (CPG) from the Vermont Public Utility Commission prior to the start of construction.
+Standard Offer Plants must file a complete Section 248 application with the Vermont Public Utility Commission within one year of signing a Standard Offer Contract.

-An exception to this requirement is hydroelectric projects which are under federal jurisdiction and are therefore not required to obtain a Vermont CPG.
-Hydroelectric projects are permitted under Federal Energy Regulatory Commission rules.
-(Note that some aspects of a hydroelectric project may still need a CPG; for example a transmission line extension.)
+An exception to this requirement is hydroelectric plants which are under federal jurisdiction and are therefore not required to obtain a Vermont CPG.
+Hydroelectric plants are permitted under Federal Energy Regulatory Commission rules.
+(Note that some aspects of a hydroelectric plant may still need a CPG; for example a transmission line extension.)